-For entrance into kindergarten and new entrants into a Georgia school: students must have two doses of measles vaccine, two doses of mumps vaccine, one dose of rubella vaccine, two doses of varicella vaccine.
-Students whose birth date is 1/1/06 or after are required to have two doses of Hepatitis A.
+For new entrants into a Georgia school: students must have 2 doses of measles vaccine, 2 doses of mumps vaccine, 1 dose of rubella vaccine, 2 doses of varicella vaccine.
+Students born on 1/1/06 or after are required to have 2 doses of Hepatitis A.

-For entrance into grade six: students must have two doses of measles vaccine, two doses of mumps vaccine, one of rubella vaccine, and two doses of varicella vaccine.
+For entrance into grade six: students must have 2 doses of measles vaccine, 2 doses of mumps vaccine, 1 of rubella vaccine, 2 doses of varicella vaccine.